computorg/computorg.github.io/_pages/about.md

     </div>
 </div>

-## An open journal with reproducible contributions
+## An open access journal with reproducible contributions

 Computo is free for readers and authors.
+It is an open access journal which means that all content is freely available without charge to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+This is in accordance with the Budapest Open Access Initiative (BOAI) definition of open access.

 The reproducibility of numerical results is a necessary condition for publication in Computo.
 In particular, submissions must include all